 I laughed.
 She laughed.

 My mom jumped in, “Yeahh!
-Did you know the age difference between you guys is the same as the gap between Dad and I?
+Did you know the age difference between you and her is the same as the gap between Dad and I?
 Oh my god, you could totally end up dating her friends!!!
 How crazy is that!?”

-My head was spinning.
+My head was spinning again.
 Did I really need to remind her that I’m gay?
-Could she have forgotten?
+Tiff’s friends are all girls and she definitely didn’t mean the few guys she talks to.
+Could my mom really have forgotten?
 Is that why no one is saying anything about it?
+Or are we back to avoiding it again?
+The elephant in the room.

 I considered saying something along the lines of, “Who?
 Like Michael?” but decided not to.
 I didn’t want to instigate any trouble.

-Later that night, my sister was explaining to me that my mom didn’t forget what I told her and neither has dad.
+Later that night, my sister was explaining to me that my mom didn’t forget what I told her and neither has my dad.
 My parents are in denial and they are choosing to pretend like I never came out to them.
-My mom thinks she can convince me to be straight.
-It appears that comment was her subtle way of pushing heterosexuality upon me.
+My mom thinks she can convince me to become straight.
+Her comment was a subtle way of pushing heterosexuality upon me.

 They must really think I’m choosing to be this way. 🙁

-And even if being gay was a choice, I’m disappointed that they are disappointed.
+And even if being gay was a choice, it is disappointing that they are disappointed.
+Plain and simple.